 Course ObjectiveThe aims of the course are that the student

-• Can analyze how religion and traumatization interact, and how that
+• Can analyze how religion, traumatization and violence interact and how

 • Can analyze positive and negative contributions of religion in coping

-with trauma in individual life stories using coping and trauma theory.
+with trauma and violence in individual life stories using coping and

-• Can evaluate the theological/religious complexity of trauma and is
+• Can evaluate the theological/religious complexity of religion and

-• Is able to communicate in a religiously/theologically adequate way on
+• is able to communicate in a pastorally adequate way on the theme of

-religion in coping with trauma and reflect on them and on the student's
+religion in coping with trauma and violence, and reflect on them and on

-own professional approaches in this field and to determine on which
+his/her own professional approaches in this field and to determine on

-elements further personal development of competencies is required.
+which elements further personal development of competencies is required,

 Course ContentThis course deals with different shapes of violence and trauma